Tochemey/ego/readme.md

 #### Projection

 One can add a projection to the eGo engine to help build a read model.
 Projections in eGo rely on an offset store to track how far they have consumed events persisted by the write model.
 The offset used in eGo is a timestamp-based offset.
+One can also:
+- remove a given projection: this will stop the projection and remove it from the system
+- check the status of a given projection

 #### Events Store